-Basically, unless you go wild eating green potatoes, you’re not going to get enough solanine to do harm.
-One report that I saw said that an adult would have to eat about 4-1/2 pounds of unpeeled green-skinned potatoes at one sitting to suffer serious consequences, while another one stated that it would take 1 pound of a totally green-fleshed potato to make a person sick.
+Bottom line: Unless you go wild eating green potatoes, you’re not going to get enough solanine to do harm.
+One report that I saw said that an adult would have to eat about 4-1/2 pounds of unpeeled green-skinned potatoes at one sitting to suffer serious consequences.
+Another one said that it would take 1 pound of a totally green-fleshed potato to make a person sick.
 Yeah, right, who’s going to eat a totally green potato?
 To be honest, I’ve never even seen one.

 There’s solanine in the eyes too — in fact, it’s more concentrated there.
 So be sure to completely cut any eyes out.
 Don’t just break off any growth, actually cut the eye itself out of the potato.